ljwagerfield/ljwagerfield.github.io/customer-discovery.md

 >   Job to be done -> Problems -> Solutions

--   Discover problems solvable by your solution:
+-   Discover problems that are solved in your vision:

     -   Cast a wide net to avoid a local-maxima problem.